printerscanner/slightly-better-css/README.md

 }
 ```

-Do you want a custom site but don't have the design chops?
-Visit our [automatic brand generator](https://printerscanner.github.io/automatic-brand-generator/) to have a brand made for you.

 ## Preview

 ![Screenshot](screenshot.png)

 ## Contributing

-If you'd like to contribute to this repository feel free to fork/submit a pull request, and if you have any suggestions feel free to email me at abbeyyacoe@gmail.com.
+If you'd like to contribute to this repository feel free to fork/submit a pull request, and if you have any suggestions feel free to email me at itsprinterscanner@gmail.com.

 ## License